The 2019 NFL schedule was released Wednesday, April 17, and the sportsbooks were quick to follow with the Week 1 NFL betting lines.

 Baltimore Ravens (-3.5) at Miami Dolphins

 The Ravens and sophomore QB Lamar Jackson open as road favorites over a Dolphins team in the midst of turmoil following the release of QB Ryan Tannehill and signing of Ryan Fitzpatrick.
 The Ravens underwent plenty of their own changes on either side of the ball and the Dolphins may be able to do just enough with a little Week 1 magic.
+That is, if Fitzpatrick wins the job over Josh Rosen.

 Buffalo Bills at New York Jets (-3.5)

 The Bills will get the first crack at the new-look Jets.
 RB Le’Veon Bell was the marquee addition, but GM Mike Maccagnan added on both sides of the ball before being let go in the spring.
-That is, if he wins the job over Josh Rosen.

 Kansas City Chiefs (-4.5) at Jacksonville Jaguars